ten3roberts/jsonparser/README.md

 In libjson they are both represented as children of a JSON structure with type JSON_TOBJECT or JSON_TARRAY Each child is a JSON struct on it's own and contains the name and the value of the pair.
 This means that the members can be looked at independently from the parent object since they store their own name

-The children are stores in a double linked list.
+The children are stored in a double linked list.
 The difference between object members and array elements is that the name is NULL

 To retrieve a member of a certain name, use json_get_member(object), this iterates the linked list until a match is found, and returns NULL if no match is found at end